ngoducthien/vimrc/README.md

 ## Syncing Local Vim Settings to GitHub

-Copy Local Settings to GitHub: Copy the `~/.vimrc` and `~/.vim` directories to your GitHub vimrc folder.
+    1. **Copy Local Settings to GitHub**:

+    Copy the `~/.vimrc` and `~/.vim` directories to your GitHub vimrc folder.

+    2. **Commit Changes**:

-Commit Changes: Navigate to your GitHub repository in the terminal and run the following commands to stage, commit, and push the changes:
+    Navigate to your GitHub repository in the terminal and run the following commands to stage, commit, and push the changes:

     ```bash
     git add ~/.vimrc ~/.vim